zunozuno0602/chat-space/README.md

 ### Association
-- has_many :groups, through: group_users
+- has_many :groups, through: ：group_users
 - has_many :messages
 - has_many :group_users